-Name Image Function USB Ţ Plug compatible USB devices into this port.
+Name Image Function USB Plug compatible USB devices into this port.
 It has a removable dust cap.
-Memory Lock € In the locked position, this keyswitch prevents alterations to programs, settings, parameters, and offsets.
-Setup Mode ا∱ ا⊀ In the locked position, this keyswitch enables all machine safety features.
+Memory Lock → • In the locked position, this keyswitch prevents alterations to programs, settings, parameters, and offsets.
+Setup Mode y % In the locked position, this keyswitch enables all machine safety features.
 Unlock allows setup (refer to "Setup Mode" in the Safety section of this manual for details).
-Second Home $\oint^2$ Press to rapid all axes to the coordinates specified in G154 P20 (if equipped).
-Servo Auto Door Override Press this button to open or close the Servo Auto Door (if equipped).
+Second Home Press to rapid all axes to the coordinates specified in settings 268 - 270.
+(Refer to "Settings 268 - 270" in the Settings section of this manual for details).
+Auto Door Override + Press this button to open or close the Auto Door (if equipped).
 Worklight $\bigcirc$ These buttons toggle the internal worklight and High Intensity Lighting (if equipped).